MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

     ```
     Start-NavAppDataUpgrade -ServerInstance NAV -Name ProfitMaker -Version 1.5.1.0
     ```
-    This runs the upgrade logic defined by the upgrade codeunit in the extension.
+    This runs the upgrade logic defined by the upgrade codeunit in the extension, and installs the new V2 extension.

 5. (optional) Unpublish the V1 extension.